btcpayserver/btcpayserver/BTCPayServer.Tests/README.md

 ### `docker-compose up dev` failed or tests are not passing, what should I do?

-1. Run `docker-compose down --v` (this will reset your test environment)
+1. Run `docker-compose down --volumes` (this will reset your test environment)
-2. Run `docker-compose pull` (this will ensure you have the lastest images)
+2. Run `docker-compose pull` (this will ensure you have the latest images)
 3. Run again with `docker-compose up dev`

 ### How to run the Altcoin environment?